Parent Sport I — Ref: LIGER-PS-001

 Archaeological speculation and scattered military accounts suggest that warriors and camp followers occasionally used discarded shields to descend steep desert dunes.
 What began as boredom between marches quickly became ritualized folly: one participant would mount the shield and surrender himself to the slope, attempting to guide the descent without being thrown or buried.

 To observers it appeared reckless.
-BOARS recognizes something else entirely.
+LIGER recognises something else entirely.
 The shield did not propel the rider; the dune did.
-The rider’s role was merely to balance, adjust, and endure the slide with minimal disgrace.
+The rider’s role was to balance and endure the slide with minimal disgrace.

 In this moment the essential doctrine of Boogie Boarding emerged: motion belongs to the medium, while dignity belongs, if only briefly, to the rider.
 Surfboards, skis, and snowboards would later refine the form, but the instinct had already been discovered in the sand.